rjpcasalino/blog_bt/src/posts/2021-08-19-Netbooting-OpenBSD.md

 Thankfully, the client offers advice as to what to do next.

-<small>(The steps taken hereafter  are in no way dogmatic.
-Please note certain things won't happen unless certain other things have been done).</small>

 Setting up a reverse ARP server is dead simple with `rarpd`.
 By default this process forks and runs in the background (it's a daemon after all) but if one were to run it in the foreground and pass it the `-d` flag they'd be better equipped to debug issues.
 A bit more on `rarpd` from its manual page:

 > Upon receiving a request, rarpd maps the target hardware address to an IP address via its name, which must be present in both the ethers(5) and hosts(5) databases.